Introduction

 To dissect the HID data we need access to the report descriptor, which tells us how the reports are structured.
 This is also the case of for eg. the USB configuration descriptors, we need to look at the configuration descriptors to understand the endpoints.
 But there is an issue, we are dissecting from a capture, either live or from a file, we may not have access to the device to fetch this descriptors.
 Because of this, we need the packets that ask the device for this information to be included in the capture.
 Fortunately, if you have a recent enough libpcap version, it asks the device for the USB configuration descriptors when you start recording, but unfortunately, it doesn't do the same for the HID report descriptors.

-So, if you want to look at HID data dissections, you need to start recording before pluging in the device, this way you will also capture the packets where the operating system asks the device for the HID descriptors.
+So, if you want to look at HID data dissections, you need to start recording before plugging in the device, this way you will also capture the packets where the operating system asks the device for the HID descriptors.

 USB dissector bug